obophenotype/human-phenotype-ontology/src/ontology/README.md

 3. Switch to `src/ontology` in terminal
 4. Run `sh build-without-imports.sh`.
 This will first build all HPO related files, then all HPOA related files
 5. Make a pull request with the newly generated files, merge when QC passes
-6. On GitHub, create a new release manually (remember to set the correct tag, i.e. `v2022-10-30`)
-7. Attach all release files:
+6. ALT1: On GitHub, create a new release manually (remember to set the correct tag, i.e. `v2022-10-30`, the rest is up to you).
+Attach all release files:
     - hp.owl
     - hp.obo
     - hp.json